How To View Historical Imagery

 - They are the largest collector of Earth imagery with a constellation of 175+ satellites in orbit at this time.

-- Planet has a “freemium” service which dates back to 2009 giving you historical context on your areas of interest.
+- Planet has a “freemium” service that dates back to 2009 giving you historical context on your areas of interest.

 Planet’s fleet of satellites is ideal for monitoring anything on Earth.
 For example, Planet Stories allows users to use space imagery and tell their own story anywhere.

 Aerial Orthoimagery for Historical Context

 When you want a historical context for an area of interest, there are several options to help you get started.